-By using the technology of the Trust Stack, the TrustCentral API will offer unique and valuable services for the autonomous automotive industry in two broad areas:
+By using the technology of its Building Blocks, the TrustCentral API will offer unique and valuable services for the autonomous automotive industry in two broad areas:

 - The security, privacy, control and management of IoT devices in vehicles and the infrastructure with which vehicles will communicate; and